HOW TO USE RAPP-IT

 With wet gloves, squeeze the bandage with a rotating motion until resin stops foaming and is set.
 Allow a minimum of 30 minutes for Rapp-it Bandage to set rock-hard.

 For best results, the completed bandage application should be no less than 10mm thick (12-15 wraps).
-This is the minimum standard for all repairs.

 Allow 30 minutes for Rapp-it Pipe Repair System to set rock-hard.
 A longer curing time may result in a better repair.